 Mrs A Crawford – Modern Foreign Languages Teacher

 If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language that goes to his heart.

-The languages department is a flourishing department at All Saints' which is continuing to expand and we currently offer both French and Spanish at GCSE and A Level.
+The languages department is a flourishing department at All Saints' which is continuing to expand and we currently offer both French and Spanish at GCSE level.

 The study of a foreign language is vital in today's global society.
 It not only dramatically improves your employment opportunities, but also improves your communication skills.
 We hope that as many students as possible leave All Saints' with a GCSE in either French or Spanish.